coteditor/CotEditor/CONTRIBUTING.md

 - Find panel in Pages.app
 - Some setting messages in ScriptEditor.app

-We recommend to utilize [Apple Localization Terms Glossary for macOS](https://applelocalization.com/macos) by Kishikawa katsumi to find macOS-friendly expressions.
+We recommend to utilize [Apple Localization Terms Glossary for macOS](https://applelocalization.com/macos) by Kishikawa Katsumi to find macOS-friendly expressions.
 You also need to take care of how Apple handles punctuation characters and symbols.
 Regarding quotation marks, they normally prefer the typographer's ones.